techArthouse/ModularUILibraryDemo/README.md

 ### Weakest Part of the Project: What do you think is the weakest part of your project?

-If anything, it’s the incomplete test coverage.
+If anything, it’s the incomplete test coverage with a total of 35%.
 I didn’t write tests for every view or helper method, even though I normally strive for fuller coverage.
 Still, I stand by the decision while still focusing testing efforts where they mattered most.
 It was a strategic omission, not an oversight.

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.